schooltape/schooltape.github.io/src/contributing/snippets.md

 ## User Snippets

-Snippets can also be added manually by the user, allowing users to add them on a per-Schoolbox basis.
+Snippets can also be added manually by the user.
 Create a snippet, following [this format](https://gist.github.com/42Willow/4555f0d8fdf8e59b479fd44539740937) and then share it with your friends!
 These snippets are able to be removed by the user after installation.

 Make sure to include the `css` comments